 - Applications that have boot level drivers.
 Example: a virus scanner.

 Applications with drivers that use the driver store.
 Example: a printer driver.

-You can make printers available using Windows GPOs.
+You can make printers available using Windows Group Policy Objects (GPOs).

 Do not allow users to install any unsupported applications locally.
 Rather, install these applications directly on the master image.

 Applications that require a local user or administrator account

 When a user installs an application locally, the app goes into their user layer.
 If the user then adds or edits a local user or group, the changes do not persist beyond the session.